About the Irish Go Association

 Why Should I Join the IGA?

 First, to support the game of Go in Ireland.
 The activities of the IGA are solely funded by member subscriptions.
-Second, membership is required to compete in the national championships, and to represent Ireland at the international level.
+Second, membership is required to compete in the national championships, and to represent Ireland at the international level, among other benefits.
 For full details on the structure of the championships and international representation, please see the National & International page.

 How Can I Join?